vanixfm/vanixfm/README.md

   📍 University Opet - Curitiba, Brazil
 </p>

-<h2  align="left">About me. </h2>
+<h2 align="center">About me.</h2>

-- 👨‍💻 I'm currently learning data analysis and development, with a preference for data science.
+- 👩🏻‍💻 I'm currently learning data analysis and development, with a preference for data science.

 - 🔭 Graduated in Administration by the UFPR - PR.